Louise-Ryan/GENE-FAM/README.md

 <li> <b>Pseudogene options:</b> </li> </p>

-If yes, all cds seqs with in-frame stop codons, or below threshold length, will be annotated as pseudogenes:
+If you wish to annotate each mined sequence as "pseudogene" or "functional", the $pseudogene_check variable on line 65 should be set to "yes".
+If this option is switched on, each coding sequence with in-frame stop codons or below a user-defined length threshold will be annotated as pseudogenes.
+To turn this feature off, please set this variable to "no".
 ```
 $pseudogene_check = "yes"; #Line 65
 ```
 </p>

-Coding sequences below this length are considered pseudogenes (nucleotide length):
+If the $pseudogene_check option is switched on, the $pseudogene_length variable on line 66 corresponds to the length threshold for pseudogene annotation status.
+Coding sequences below this length are considered pseudogenes (nucleotide length).
 ```
 $pseudogene_length = 300; #Line 66
 ```